shanehoey/snooey/README.md

 # Snooey - A Remote Jekyll Theme

-*Snooey* - A simple but extensive Jekyll theme that I use across multiple websites, including [shanehoey.com](https://shanehoey.com)
+*Snooey* - A simple but extensive Jekyll theme that features:

+* Ability to have different Branding and different themes.
+* Modular

 **IMPORTANT** - This theme is always under active development, to ensure that I don't break something on your website please always fork this site, and use your own fork as the remote_theme. once I reach v1.00 I will create a release that you can use instead.

-View a live example @ [snooey.com](https://snooey.com)
+View a live example @ [snooey.com](https://snooey.com) with multiple brands all running from same site!

 ##  Want more information

 This repository just contains the remote theme files only, refer to [github](https://github.com/snooey-template) for all documentation and example usage

 ## Known Issues